mmontonerin/ComparativeGenomics_Dpaulistorum/README.md

-# ComparativeGenomics_Dpaulistorum
+# Comparative Genomics of Drosophila paulistorum
-Pipeline on the comparative analyses of Drosophila paulistorum semispecies and close relatives
+Pipeline on the comparative analyses of Drosophila paulistorum semi-species and close relatives